feelsuegood/lets-react/README.md

 npm run deploy
 ```

-The app will be deployed to: https://feelsuegood.github.io/lets-react
+The app will be deployed to: https://feelsuegood.github.io/letsue-react

-## License
+## 🏷️ License
+- CC BY-NC-SA 4.0 (non-commercial research only)

-This project is for personal and educational purposes.
+- This project is for non-commercial research and educational purposes only.

-## Acknowledgements
+## 📚 Acknowledgements
 - [Movie Application](https://dribbble.com/shots/2442798-Movie-Application)
 - [React for Beginners](https://nomadcoders.co/react-for-beginners)

-## Planned Improvements
+## 📝 Planned Improvements

 1. Detail Page Enhancement
    - Implement state management for JSON data